UniMelb-Day-Lab/Pmalariae_Microsat_PCR/README.md

 # Modified semi-nested PCR protocol for _P. malariae_ microsatellite genotyping
-This document provides the details developed for the modified semi-nested PCR protocol for _P. malariae_ microsatellite genotpying.
+This document provides the details for the modified semi-nested PCR protocol for _P. malariae_ microsatellite genotpying.

+Please use the following citation when referencing this modified PCR protocol:
+* _This manuscript is in prepeation and will be provided once published (Rios Teran et al. (2025))_

 This appraoch involves twelve _P. malariae_ microsatellite loci distributed across eight chromosomes: six loci are from the panel developed by [Bruce et al. (2006)](https://pmc.ncbi.nlm.nih.gov/articles/PMC1868962/) (Pm01_817, Pm04_262, Pm04_548, Pm12_232, Pm12_649, Pm13_337) and six loci are from the panel developed by [Mathema et al. (2020)](https://pmc.ncbi.nlm.nih.gov/articles/PMC6988369/) (Pm05_707, Pm06_506, Pm07_429, Pm09_801, Pm12_426, Pm13_110).